CarlGao4/Muse-Sounds/status.md

 #### Altos

-- `SFZ\Altos - Ahh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Altos - Ahh - Staccatissimo.sfz`
+- `SFZ\Altos - Ahh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Altos - Ahh - Staccatissimo.sfz`.
-- `SFZ\Altos - Mmm - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Altos - Mmm - Staccatissimo.sfz`
+- `SFZ\Altos - Mmm - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Altos - Mmm - Staccatissimo.sfz`.
-- `SFZ\Altos - Ooh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Altos - Ooh - Staccatissimo.sfz`
+- `SFZ\Altos - Ooh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Altos - Ooh - Staccatissimo.sfz`.
 - `SFZ\Altos - Realtime.sfz`: Could not activate this file.
 I guess that this should require a MIDI keyboard to activate.

 #### Basses

-- `SFZ\Basses - Ahh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Basses - Ahh - Staccatissimo.sfz`
+- `SFZ\Basses - Ahh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Basses - Ahh - Staccatissimo.sfz`.
-- `SFZ\Basses - Mmm - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Basses - Mmm - Staccatissimo.sfz`
+- `SFZ\Basses - Mmm - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Basses - Mmm - Staccatissimo.sfz`.
-- `SFZ\Basses - Ooh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Basses - Ooh - Staccatissimo.sfz`
+- `SFZ\Basses - Ooh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Basses - Ooh - Staccatissimo.sfz`.
 - `SFZ\Basses - Realtime.sfz`: Could not activate this file.
 I guess that this should require a MIDI keyboard to activate.

 ### Muse Harp

 #### Harp

-- `SFZ\Harp - Harmonics.sfz`: Could not activate this file by adding "Harmonics" symbol
+- `SFZ\Harp - Harmonics.sfz`: Could not activate this file by adding "Harmonics" symbol.

 ### Muse Keys

 #### Grand Piano

-- `SFZ\Piano - Realtime.sfz`: Could not activate this file by using "Orchestral" preset
+- `SFZ\Piano - Realtime.sfz`: Could not activate this file by using "Orchestral" preset.

 ### Muse Percussion

 #### Mark Tree

 - `SFZ\Mark Tree - Hits - Gliss Down.sfz`: When trying to activate this file by adding "ArpeggioDown", `SFZ\Mark Tree - Rolls - Gliss Down.sfz` takes higher priority so this file can't be activated.

+### Muse Strings

+#### Violins 1

+- `SFZ\Violins 1 - Fall.sfz` I know that this file could be activated (As I've activated `SFZ\Violins 1 - Sustain Falls.sfz` by opening another mscz file), but I haven't successfully activated these two files by adding "Fall" symbol myself.
+- `SFZ\Violins 1 - Realtime.sfz`: Could not activate this file.
+I guess that this should require a MIDI keyboard to activate.
+- `SFZ\Violins 1 - Sustain Harmonic.sfz`: Could not activate this file by adding "Harmonic" symbol.